shiv-am0/slack-users-integration/backend/README.md

 ### Slack API Configuration

 Make sure you have authenticated into your Slack Developer Portal and generated respective tokens.
 Create a Slack app and give `channels:read` and `chat:write` permissions to it.
 You also need to install the app on your Slack workspace.

+## Deployed Link

+The backend is deployed and the endpoints can be accessed at [https://slack-users-integration.onrender.com/](https://slack-users-integration.onrender.com/).